Vaishnaviwarade9/docker-compose/README.md

-# docker-composeo run the docker-compose.yml follow the steps
+# docker-compose run the docker-compose.yml follow the steps

 The image used in the docker-compose.yml file is mysql basic image